top of page

 A Meeting Place

-But we sometimes focus too much on the wall itself, and mistake it for a boundary to be moved backwards or forwards, or knocked down.
+But we sometimes focus too much on the wall itself, and we mistake it for a boundary to be moved backwards or forwards, or knocked down.

 And perhaps, the wall gives someone the choice to say, ‘Hop over’, or ‘Come in through the gate’, and invite the other person into their world.